Women in IT Networking at SC (WINS)

 WINS Accomplishments

-Since its inception in 2015 the WINS program has selected 34 women to participate in the program, including the WINS Awardees selected in 2022.
-As a result, the percentage of women participating in SCinet has increased significantly both in the number of women participating and the percentage of women on the SCinet committee in general since the WINS program started.
-In 2007, 15 of the 105 SCinet volunteers were women, the largest group until 2015.
-In 2015, 17 of the 122 volunteers were women, with 5 of them from WINS.
-By SC23, 51 of the 219 volunteers were women with 17 of them from the WINS program.
-As indicated in Figure 1, the percentage increase in women participating in SCinet has grown to over 23% from the 13% participation the year the program started.
+Since its inception in 2015 the WINS program has selected over 55 awardees to participate in the program.
+As a result, the percentage of awardees from underrepresented groups participating in SCinet and the SCinet committee has increased significantly since the WINS program started.
+In 2007, 15 of the 105 SCinet volunteers were from underrepresented areas, the largest group until 2015.
+In 2015, the number grew to 17 of the 122 volunteers, with 5 of them from WINS.
+By SC23, 51 of the 219 volunteers were from underrepresented groups with 17 of them from the WINS program.
+As indicated in Figure 1, the percentage increase in SCinet has grown to over 23% from the 13% participation the year the program started.

-Figure 1: Percentage of Women to Total SCinet Volunteers by Year
+Figure 1: Percentage of Underrepresented Participants to Total SCinet Volunteers by Year

 Figure 2: SCinet Leadership Roles by Year